 The Sandy River Delta site was built by James E. John Construction, of Vancouver, and Krekow Jennings Inc., of Seattle.
 Other key partners include the Oregon Department of Transportation, which built a new, safer deceleration lane at Exit 18 on westbound Interstate 84; the U.S. Forest Service, who owns the land at the site; and the Oregon National Guard, who built a new parking lot at the site as part of a training mission.

-Getting There: The Sandy River Delta is just north of I-84 off Exit 18.
+The Sandy River Delta is just north of I-84 off Exit 18.
 Driving east, exit the freeway and turn right at the T, go under the overpass and enter the park at the sign.
 If you’re driving west on I-84, take Exit 18 and take an immediate right.
 At the parking lot, look for the gravel path marked “Confluence.”
 Follow the path for 1.2 miles to reach the Bird Blind.